 - a.
-Ancillary uses associated with Depot Park

-- b.
-Overflow parking

-- c.
-Storage for park maintenance operations/equipment

-- d.
-Park management offices

-- e.
-Other public agency uses
+Ancillary uses associated with Depot Park - b.
+Overflow parking - c.
+Storage for park maintenance operations/equipment - d.
+Park management offices - e.
+School Board of Alachua County bus maintenance facility - f.
+County Environmental Protection Department facility and other County uses

 PROS: Opens the possibility for other agencies to utilize the facility for a public use.
 Portions of the property could be integrated into Depot Park supporting park uses and operations.
-If the property is sold to another public entity, RTS can request that FTA allow RTS to keep the proceeds of the sale and reinvest it in transit-related expenditures.
+If the property is sold to another public entity, RTS can request that FTA allow RTS to keep the proceeds of the sale and reinvest it in transit related expenditures.

-CONS: Some of these uses would retain the industrial nature of the property, which may not be the highest and best use considering its close proximity to Downtown amenities, the Rosa Parks Transit Transfer Station, and Depot Park.
+CONS: Some of these uses would retain the industrial nature of the property, which may not be the highest and best use considering its close proximity to Downtown amenities, the Rosa Parks Transit Transfer Station and Depot Park.